-The minor in recreation and leisure studies is designed for the student whose work is likely to call for understanding of and skill in coping with leisure and recreational implications of extended life expectancies, retirement, the needs of citizens with disabilities, high technology and the changing family structure.
+The Department of Recreation, Therapeutic Recreation, & Tourism offers a minor in recreation and leisure studies that is designed for the student whose work is likely to call for understanding of and skill in coping with leisure and recreational implications of extended life expectancies, retirement, the needs of citizens with disabilities, high technology and the changing family structure.

 Admission to the Program

 The minor consists of 18 credits outlined below.